chinchalinchin/scrilla/README.md

 The portfolio optimization can also be done by minimizing its conditional value at risk.
 Because the underlying calculations are a bit different, this function is accessed through a different command and requires different arguments.

 The two new arguments are `prob` and `expiry`. `prob`, in essence, represents the percentile of the portfolio's distribution on which the value at risk will be conditioned.
-In other words, if the portfolio value is represented by a random variable P, for a given value of P=*p*, the `prob` is the probability such that,
+In other words, if the portfolio value is represented by a random variable **P**, for a given value of **P**=*p*, the `prob` is the probability such that,

 `Probability(P<p)=prob`